You are here

-Energy and Carbon Footprints provide a mapping of energy from supply to end use in manufacturing.
-They show us where energy is used and lost—and where greenhouse gases (GHGs) are emitted.
-Footprints are available below for 15 manufacturing sectors (representing 94% of all manufacturing energy use) and for U.S. manufacturing as a whole.
-Analysis of these footprints is also available in the U.S. Manufacturing Energy Use and Greenhouse Gas Emissions Analysis report.
+Manufacturing Energy and Carbon Footprints map the flow of energy supply, demand, and losses as well as greenhouse gas combustion emissions in diverse U.S. manufacturing industries, based on U.S. Energy Information Administration (EIA) Manufacturing Energy Consumption Survey (MECS) data for 2006.
+Footprints are available below for 15 manufacturing sectors (representing 94% of all manufacturing energy use) and for U.S. manufacturing as a whole in 2006.
+Detailed analysis of these footprints, and sector rankings, is available in the U.S. Manufacturing Energy Use and Greenhouse Gas Emissions Analysis report.

 - All Manufacturing

 - Alumina and Aluminum